 Our work on the impact of COVID-19 within Black, Asian and minority ethnic communities

-Over the past few months, it has become clear that the COVID-19 pandemic and its consequences are having a disproportionate impact on Black, Asian and minority ethnic communities.
-We take a look at the research and innovation funded by UK Research and Innovation (UKRI) that is taking place to investigate the causes, impact and bring about solutions.
+It is clear that the COVID-19 pandemic and its consequences are having a disproportionate impact on Black, Asian and minority ethnic communities.
+We are funding research and innovation that is not only investigating the causes and impact but also bringing about solutions.

-Investigating higher rates of COVID-19 mortality within minority ethnic groups
+Investigating higher mortality rates within minority ethnic groups

-Emerging evidence shows that, after taking account of age and other sociodemographic factors, Black, Asian and minority ethnic (BAME) people are nearly twice as likely to die of COVID-19 than white people.
-To address the urgent need for more detailed data on why this may be the case, UKRI teamed up with the National Institute for Health Research (NIHR) to launch a rolling call investigating the association between ethnicity and adverse outcomes.
+To address the urgent need for more detailed data on this, we have teamed up with the National Institute for Health Research (NIHR) to fund six new research projects investigating the association between ethnicity and adverse outcomes.

-Researchers are also collaborating with UK Biobank, a project part-funded by the Medical Research Council (MRC) which built up a genetic database of over half a million 40-70 year olds between 2006 and 2010, to investigate correlations between biological, behavioural and socioeconomic factors which may be able to help explain why COVID-19 is affecting different ethnic groups with varying severity.
+Researchers are also collaborating with UK Biobank on correlations between biological, behavioural and socio-economic factors which may explain why COVID-19 affects different ethnic groups with varying severity.

-Newly-funded research led by Professor Thomas Yates at the University of Leicester will also use the UK Biobank cohort to carry out statistical modelling to examine whether the increased risk of developing severe COVID-19 in minority ethnic groups is explained by differences in underlying health status, lifestyle behaviours such as physical activity, and environmental factors including measures of social inequality.
-This work will start to unpick why minority ethnic groups may be at increased risk and whether this increased risk is observed equally across the population.
+Newly-funded research at the University of Leicester will also use the UK Biobank cohort to examine whether the increased risk of developing severe COVID-19 in minority ethnic groups is explained by differences in underlying health status, lifestyle behaviours and environmental factors.

-The University of Aberdeen will lead on a project that will see the rapid completion of a tool called the INCLUDE Ethnicity Framework, enabling the designers of clinical trials to consider the factors that may reduce the inclusion of BAME participants, such as existing disease, culture, treatment being tested, and trial information and procedures.
+The University of Aberdeen will lead on a project called the INCLUDE Ethnicity Framework.
+It will enable designers of clinical trials to consider factors that may reduce the inclusion of Black, Asian and minority ethnic participants.

-NURSING NARRATIVES: racism and the pandemic is an Arts and Humanities Research Council-funded project using a Critical Race theory framework and an arts-based approach that centres emotion as a resource for memory and recovery,
+NURSING NARRATIVES: racism and the pandemic is a project funded by the Arts and Humanities Research Council (AHRC), using a Critical Race Theory framework and an arts-based approach that centres on emotion as a resource for memory and recovery.

 Mental health during the pandemic

-These findings are echoed in another ongoing UKRI-funded study by scientists from University College London.
-Launched the week before the lockdown started, with help from the Nuffield Foundation and Wellcome, the research found that levels of depression and anxiety during lockdown are much higher amongst those from ethnic minority backgrounds than white ethnic groups.
+A UKRI-funded study by scientists from University College London has noted that levels of depression and anxiety during lockdown are much higher among those from ethnic minority backgrounds than white ethnic groups.

-Reports of loneliness during lockdown are reported as being almost 10% higher amongst those from Black and minority ethnic backgrounds, whilst thoughts of death have been almost a third higher than reported by white groups.
-The study recorded accounts of physical or psychological abuse during lockdown have been around 80% higher within ethnic minority groups.
-Similarly, reports of self-harming are 70% higher.
+Reports of loneliness during lockdown are reported as being almost 10% higher among those from Black, Asian and minority ethnic backgrounds, while thoughts of death have been almost a third higher than reported by white groups.

 Local and regional communication

-To mitigate the disproportionate impact of COVID-19, doctors from the Royal Surrey County Hospital are designing culturally specific health messages for Black and South Asian communities.
+To lessen the disproportionate impact of COVID-19, doctors from the Royal Surrey County Hospital are designing culturally specific health messages for Black and South Asian communities.

-The UKRI-funded project aims to control the spread of COVID-19 within these communities through the use of specific trusted communication channels.
-Researchers will work with local groups and community leaders to design and create culturally appropriate information to influence behaviour that reduces the transmission of COVID-19, such as perceived risks and susceptibility, proximity and social distancing, and infection control.
+We are funding this project, which aims to control the spread of COVID-19 within these communities by using trusted communication channels.
+Researchers will work with local groups and community leaders to create culturally appropriate information encouraging behaviour that reduces the transmission of COVID-19.

 The effects of COVID-19 on income and the economy

-COVID-19 has placed unprecedented strain on many peoples' finances, whilst at the same time creating new pressures on financial institutions.
-According to the Institute for Fiscal Studies (which includes ESRC’s Centre for the Microeconomic Analysis of Public Policy), the number of people in debt is likely to increase significantly, further increasing these financial burdens on individuals and the wider economy.
-This is being felt more severely in more economically vulnerable demographics, such as small businesses and minority ethnic populations.
+COVID-19 has placed a strain on many peoples’ finances, while creating new pressures on financial institutions.
+According to the Institute for Fiscal Studies (which includes ESRC’s Centre for the Microeconomic Analysis of Public Policy), the number of people in debt is likely to increase significantly.
+This is being felt more severely in economically vulnerable demographic groups, such as small businesses and minority ethnic populations.

-As part of UKRI’s work on this, Innovate UK has provided funding to One Africa Network to assist with the changes that COVID-19 has forced on the organisation’s operating model.
-One Africa Network is a social development initiative that inspires, supports and enhances the potential of Black and African entrepreneurs and small businesses in the Midlands.
+As part of our work on this, Innovate UK has provided funding to help One Africa Network cope with changes that COVID-19 has forced on its operating model.
+One Africa Network is a social development initiative that supports Black and African entrepreneurs and small businesses in the Midlands.

 Exploring racial and ethnic inequality in a time of crisis